ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/readme.md

 The AssessmentQuestion service is designed as a component that offers complex functionality for consumers.
 The way other components can integrate assessment questions keeps as most flexible as possible.
 The higher level business logic is handled by the consumer.
 E.g. the business Logig that a question can only be answered once or the business logic for handling a group of questions such as that a question can only be answered once.
 The lower level business logic around assessment questions with a focus on a single question is covered in the Assessment Question Service.
 E.g. the arrangement of points for answer options.

+# Usage
+When integrating questions to any component for authoring purposes, a ctrlCalls to class.ilAsqQuestionAuthoringGui.php has to be implementet and as well as a forwarding in the consumer's `executeCommand()` method.

+The consuming component is also repsonsible fot checking the RBAC Permissions.

+Additionally the consuming component has an opportunity to provide any command link either as a button (like the well known check button) rendered within the question canvas or as an entry in an question actions menu (e.g. discard or postpone solution).

 # Public Services